CVector-Energy/cvec-python/README.md

 ## tag_data

 The tag_data table is a Timescale hypertable.
 Boolean tags are represented within this table using value 0 and 1.
+The table uses a "report by exception" approach; a row is inserted only when the value of a metric changes.

 ```sql
 CREATE TABLE tag_data (